.avif)

 %20(2).avif)

-Perimeter81 is a cloud-managed Secure Access Service Edge (SASE) platform designed to secure remote access to applications and private networks using Zero Trust principles.
-It is commonly used by distributed teams and IT/security organizations that need to replace or simplify traditional VPN access while improving segmentation, visibility, and policy enforcement across users and locations.
+Perimeter81 is a cloud-managed Secure Access Service Edge (SASE) platform that provides Zero Trust remote access to applications and private networks.
+It is commonly used by IT and security teams supporting distributed workforces who need to replace or simplify traditional VPN access while improving segmentation, access governance, and visibility across users and locations.

-Typically deployed as a centrally governed service, Perimeter81 integrates with identity providers to apply access controls based on user, device, and context, and is often used to connect remote users to cloud environments and internal resources with consistent security policies.
-Learn more about related platform security practices on MeteorOps Platform Engineering.
+Typically delivered as a centrally administered service, Perimeter81 integrates with identity providers to enforce context-aware access policies and is often used to connect remote users and branch sites to cloud environments and internal resources with consistent controls.
+Related operational patterns are often implemented alongside platform engineering practices to standardize rollout and policy management.

 Zero Trust is a security concept or framework centered on the belief that organizations should not automatically trust anything inside or outside its perimeters and instead must verify anything and everything trying to connect to its systems before granting access.
 This approach is designed to protect modern digital environments by leveraging network segmentation, preventing lateral movement, providing Layer 7 threat prevention, and simplifying granular user-access control.

-Our experience with Perimeter81 helped us build repeatable delivery patterns, policy templates, and rollout playbooks to strengthen Zero Trust remote access and SASE governance for distributed teams across multiple environments.
+Our experience with Perimeter81 helped us build repeatable delivery patterns, policy baselines, and rollout playbooks for Zero Trust remote access and SASE governance across distributed teams and multi-environment platforms.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Perimeter81 use-cases—architecture, rollout planning, policy design, and operational governance—so we can deliver high-quality Perimeter81 setups that are secure, maintainable, and easy for teams to run.
+This experience helped us accumulate significant knowledge across Perimeter81 use-cases—architecture, migrations, policy design, automation, and operational governance—so we can deliver Perimeter81 setups that are secure, maintainable, and straightforward for teams to run.

 Some of the things we can help you do with Perimeter81 include: